 What is SWIFT?

-Fully known as the Society for Worldwide Interbank Financial Telecommunication, it is a bank to bank payment instruction system.
+The Society for Worldwide Interbank Financial Telecommunication is fully known as the bank to bank payment instruction system.
 The standardized language communicates payment information from one institution to another.
 This communication is sent through a secure network that is available in 212 countries.

-The SWIFT system can be used by money brokers, clearing systems, security broker-dealers, and even non-bank financial institutions, amongst others.
+The SWIFT system can be used by money brokers, clearing systems, security broker-dealers, and even non-bank financial institutions.

 A Brief History of SWIFT

 SWIFT was founded in 1973 in Brussels.
 It was a predecessor of Telex.
-Earlier, during the ear of World War II, Telex facilitated the formal way to send and receive data.
+Earlier, during World War II, Telex facilitated the formal way to send and receive data.
 The military was first to come up with this concept before financial entities adopted it.

 Fast forward to the 70s, Telex was relatively slow, and its security didn’t match the then threat levels.
 During this period, electronic fund transfer systems were introduced.
 This move was aimed to eliminate paper in the processing of payments.